Cristiano Dalbem

 Today in Brazil, we face the immense challenge of not having data on the cycling infrastructure available in our cities, which makes it very hard to paint a clear picture of our reality and measure the opportunities and impacts to society of improving urban mobility.

-I’ve teamed up with UCB (Brazil Cyclists Union) and ITDP (Transport and Development Policy Institute), two important brazilian civil society organizations on cycling and urban mobility, to design and develop the first platform of cycling maps encompassing all Brazilian cities.
+I’ve teamed up with UCB (Brazil Cyclists Union) and ITDP (Transport and Development Policy Institute), two of the most relevant civil society organizations in Brazil for cycling and urban mobility.
+We set to design and build the first unified platform of cycling maps, encompassing the entirety of the country’s cities.

-We’ve leveraged the data and collaborativeness of OpenStreetMap (OSM), a huge global initiative similar to a Wikipedia of maps.
-I’ve created an open-source web application, free and accessible from any computer or smartphone, aimed at the average citizen who doesn’t know her city’s bike paths and researchers, who now have easy access to data to analyze further.
+This project leveraged the data and collaborative nature of OpenStreetMap (OSM), a huge global initiative, like a Wikipedia of maps.
+I’ve created an open-source web application, free and accessible from any computer or smartphone, aimed at the average citizen who doesn’t know their city’s bike paths and researchers, who now have easy access to data in an unprecedented scale.

 Understanding the problem